sizeof-dario/termgi/code/colour/README.md

 ![](.assets/16-colour-set.png)
 </div>

-[^5]: As for the swatches, the RGB values and the HEX values, they refer to the GNOME Terminal implementation of the colour set (as they also match the image following the table).
+[^5]: As for the swatches and the RGB and HEX values, they refer to the GNOME Terminal implementation of the colour set (as they also match the image following the table).

 ## The 256 colours set
 ## The 24-bit colours set